Inside MetLife’s Digital Transformation: Putting Diversity, Learning and Soccer at the Center

 Xiao noted that she takes part in Focus Fridays, an initiative that sets aside time for employees to explore new technical skill sets that they might be interested in.

 “We’re encouraged to use the MyLearning page to catch up on the latest technologies and develop our skill set,” she said.
+Xiao added that she’s excited to take part in a professional development opportunity she recently learned about.

+“I just found out that there’s an experimentation fund,” she said enthusiastically, explaining that the fund allows any associate to submit suggestions for low-cost, quick experiments.
 “I think that is really cool,” she added.
 “I am going to see what projects I can request for this.
 Experimentation is fun.
 Where have you heard about this at another company?
 MetLife will give you a fund to just run with on a project — I was so surprised to learn about this.”

-Rivera added that there are many opportunities in the company and internal tools to find them.
 “It’s encouraged for you to seek and grow,” he said.
 “At MetLife you have those opportunities.”

-Working with teammates across 40 different countries globally allows employees like Rivera and Xiao to continuously learn and take on new projects, keeping them both excited and engaged with their work after a decade at MetLife.
+Working with teammates across 40 different markets globally allows employees like Rivera and Xiao to continuously learn and take on new projects, keeping them both excited and engaged with their work after a decade at MetLife.

 “When I first joined MetLife 10 years ago, I was hesitant,” concluded Rivera.
 “I was like, ‘Oh man, insurance?’
 Well, it’s more than that.
 We’re talking about building solutions, about technology and about a culture that cares about people.
 I mean, being here for 10 years — that speaks for itself, right?
 And hopefully many more to come.
 Yeah, it’s a great environment.”